BoldPenguin/agent-match-api/README.md

 ## Submission guideliness

 Be sure that all existing tests pass, and any new classes added have meaningful unit tests.
+The use of Minitest is intentional, please do not change the testing framework.

 `rails test`